a soft landing:

 Registration for this program is now full.
 Thank you to everyone who RSVP’d!

-Alize Zorlutuna is a queer interdisciplinary artist, writer and educator whose work explores relationships to land, culture and the more-than-human, while thinking through settler-colonialism, history, and solidarity.
-Having moved between Tkarón:to and Anatolia (present-day Turkey) both physically and culturally throughout her life has informed her practice—making her attentive to spaces of encounter.
-She enlists poetics and a sensitivity to materials in works that span video, installation, printed matter, performance and sculpture.
-The body and its sensorial capacities are central to her work which has been presented across Turtle Island and internationally.
-Alize is currently based in Tkarón:to where for the last five years she has been a sessional instructor OCAD University.
+Alize Zorlutuna is an interdisciplinary artist, writer and educator whose work explores relationships to land, culture and the more-than-human, while thinking through settler-colonialism, history, and solidarity.
+Having moved between Tkarón:to and Anatolia (present-day Turkey) both physically and culturally throughout their life has informed Alize’s practice—making them attentive to spaces of encounter.
+Alize enlists poetics and a sensitivity to materials in works that span video, installation, printed matter, performance and sculpture.
+The body and its sensorial capacities are central to their work.
+Alize has presented their work in galleries and artist-run centres across Turtle Island, including: Plug In ICA, InterAccess, VIVO Media Arts Centre, Mercer union Centre For Contemporary Art, Doris McCarthy Gallery, Art Gallery of Burlington, XPACE, Audain Art Museum, Access Gallery, as well as internationally at The New School: Parsons (NY), Mind Art core (Chicago) and Club Cultural Matienzo (Argentina).
+Alize has been a sessional instructor in the Faculty of Art at OCAD University since 2015.

 SESSION is a project modelling itself after an incubator that invites cultural practitioners to engage with questions that emerge out of a given exhibition. /relay is a durational and distributed reframing of the project that untethers the incubator from a singular moment or site of gathering.